bendalab/plottools/README.md

 ## Howtos

-- A quick introduction to matplotlib: [Getting started with matplotlib](docs/starter.md).
+- A quick introduction to [matplotlib]: [Getting started with matplotlib](docs/starter.md).
 - A general guidline for preparing figures for your next manuscript or
   presentation: [How to prepare figures](docs/guide.md).